aspose-ocr/Aspose.OCR-API-References/english/java/com.aspose.ocr/recognitionresult/_index.md

 ```

-Saves the corrected text in the document in the plain text or Microsoft Word Text Document format.
+Saves the corrected with English dictionary text in the document in the plain text or Microsoft Word Text Document format.

 **Parameters:**
 | Parameter | Type | Description |